 - How to use data insights to create better content.

 In this post, you’ll learn exactly how to slice and dice data like a social analytics ninja.

 Bring your social media data together, all in one place, with CoSchedule.
-With our upcoming Social Media Analytics capabilities, you’ll be able to:
+With our new Social Analytics capabilities, you can: